DeveloperZo/InfinityQube/Assets/Docs/AI Agent/Milestone1.1_Critique.md

 - ✅ Only ONE behavior for each wave mode (additive vs replacement)
 - ✅ `MarkerSpawnRules` configuration is respected in ALL scenarios
-- ✅ Consistent naming across all marker-related fields (Unit, Recursion, Prime, Infinity)
+- ✅ Consistent naming across all marker-related fields (Unit, Recursion, Matrix, Infinity)
 - ✅ Build passes with no errors
 - ✅ Existing stages remain compatible